 The reason is site performance.
 The apps mentioned in this list heavily rely on pictures and videos.
 And media can significantly impact your app performance if the app is not optimised.

 Feel free to build away if you're confident in your knowledge and mindful of the challenges.

 Why use URL parameters and not custom states

 A common approach used by Bubble beginners is to use custom states.
-It's not wrong and even I was guilty of using them for a long time.
-However, custom states are not an efficient.
+It's not wrong, and even I was guilty of using them for a long time.
+However, custom states are not efficient.